GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 ## Host permissions {: #host-permissions }

-Host permissions allow extensions to interact with the URLs [matching patterns][doc-match].
-Some [Chrome APIs][api-ref] require host permissions in addition to their own API permission.
-Host permissions allow extensions to:
+Host permissions allow extensions to interact with the URL's [matching patterns][doc-match].
+Some [Chrome APIs][api-ref] require host permissions in addition to their own API permission, which are documented on each reference page.
+The following are a few examples of what host permissions allow extensions to do:

 - Make [`fetch()`][mdn-fetch] requests from the service worker and extension pages.
 - Read and query the sensitive [tab properties][api-tabs-tab] (url, title, and favIconUrl) using the [`chrome.tabs`][api-tabs] API.